fbpx

 7. What does education have to do with child marriage?

-When girls stay in school, they are: empowered to make decisions for themselves, better informed about their health and rights, and free to pursue dreams and careers outside of marriage.
+When girls stay in school, they are: empowered to make decisions for themselves, better informed about their health and rights, and better equipped with the skills to pursue dreams and careers outside of marriage.
 They also greatly expand their future earning potential, which can have a ripple effect, as this creates more prosperous families and relieves poverty, a primary driver of child marriage.
 For these reasons, the likelihood of a girl marrying as a child drops by 6% for every additional additional year she stays in secondary school.

 8. How does climate change impact child marriage?

 Climate change exacerbates the material drivers of child marriage, such as poverty and displacement.
 Take Kenya’s recent drought, for example, which was a direct result of climate change.
 Three years of poor rainfall disrupted the livelihoods of farmers and pastoralists across the country, while simultaneously slashing food production.
-The resulting food insecurity, mass displacement, and economic hardship caused child marriages to double throughout the affected region.
+The resulting food insecurity, mass displacement, and economic hardship pushed many families to consider child marriage for their daughters for the economic incentive (receiving a bride price), causing child marriages to double throughout the affected region.

 9. What is the difference between child, early, and forced marriage?